Polo Park: History

 The Polo Park Mall opened on Thursday, 20 August 1959, and became one of the first enclosed shopping malls in Canada when a roof was added in 1963, the other being the Park Royal Shopping Centre in BC.

 The district was once the sports hub of Winnipeg, with the Winnipeg Arena, Canad Inns Stadium, and Winnipeg Velodrome all being located in the Polo Park neighbourhood.
 The Velodrome was torn down in the 1990s to make way for a strip mall that includes Home Depot and Chapters.
 The arena and stadium have also since been demolished and replaced by new retail and office complexes.

 The former CKY building is situated next to the mall.
 It used to house the city's CTV Television Network affiliate, CKY-TV, CKY radio, and FM 92 CITI.
 It was the original home of the WTN network.
-Corus Radio Winnipeg has occupied the building since 2011, as part of a lease agreement between Corus Entertainment and Cadillac Fairview.
-Studios for CJOB 680, CFPG-FM 99.1 and CJKR-FM 97.5 are located on the second floor of the three-story building.
+Corus Radio Winnipeg then occupied the building since 2011, as part of a lease agreement between Corus Entertainment and Cadillac Fairview, with studios for CJOB 680, CFPG-FM 99.1 and CJKR-FM 97.5 are located on the second floor of the three-story building.
+After the Corus radio stations relocated to 201 Portage by 2021, the facilities would be taken over by the local Evanov Communications radio stations in 2022, involving CKJS-FM, CFJL-FM, and CHWE-FM.

 After Sears Canada closed its location in December 2017 due to bankruptcy, the anchor was redeveloped between March 2018 and October 2021 to house new tenants.
 As of 2023, most of the space is occupied by EQ3 and Zara.
+Uniqlo will open on the second floor of the vacant Sears space in Spring 2026.